close

 The distribution across a set of social media platforms is never uniform.
 There are definite differences in the profile and mental state of audiences as they navigate different platforms.

 People don’t behave on Facebook the way they do on LinkedIn or Twitter.
-The discussions on LinkedIn possibly have a lot more depth than the conversations on Facebook, for example.
-The topics, the tone and tenor, are all different.
+For example, the discussions on LinkedIn may have a lot more depth than the conversations on Facebook.
+The topics, tone, and tenor are all different.

-Much like we are in different environments.
-We behave differently when we are at home, with friends and family and with family or at a conference.
+Much like we are in different environments, we behave differently when we are at home, with friends and family, or at a conference.
 And we slip in and out of these behaviours without any apparent effort.

 The LinkedIn influencer has more proof on that particular platform.
 It doesn’t translate to credibility on Instagram, for example.
 And vice-versa.